gbogard/colisweb-test/README.md

   - shared accross the stack
 - Test coverage
 - Code duplication : there is a bit of code duplication, especially in the Filters part.
-There is room for improvement regarding that segregation of responsibilities and the code duplication.
+There is room for improvement regarding the segregation of responsibilities and the code duplication.
+Genrally speaking, the Filter system could be improved.
 - Service discovery :
   - Right now services need to be started on a known port at all time.
 This is not very scalable nor fault-resilient.
 A service discovery system should allow multiple instances of the same service to run on the same machine without explcicitly